airsidemobile/JOSESwift/README.md

 let jws = try!
 JWS(compactSerialization: serialization)
 ```

-You can then check it’s signature using the public key of the sender:
+You can then check its signature using the public key of the sender:

 > Please note that as of now we use the `SecKey` class from the iOS `Security` framework to represent our keys.
 We are working on replacing this with something platform independent so non-iOS users can use the framework with ease.